 I had never tried the Armani colors, but a woman at the Laura Mercier counter told me that while Laura, a brunette, didn’t do blue tones very well, Giorgio, perhaps under the influence of Jodie Foster, was a maestro.
 I also listened to Donna Artz, that genius of cosmetic application, who has been talking about the Armani pigments in a hushed, worshipful tone (there is also talk of frittatas, in this video).
 Good guidance.

 Just to round out the the story, here are two lip pencils I use.
 The Chanel works with both red and pink.
 Ironically, it’s called “Nude.”
+(No longer available, similar.)
 Women of color have dealt with the Nude Irony for years, so I cannot complain.
 Chanel makes a great, smooth lip pencil, with a built-in lipstick brush on the other end.
 The NARS pencil is for a nude lip, and it’s called “Tonga.”
+(No longer available, similar.)
 What the universe wants me to understand, by naming my nude lip pencil “Tonga,” I simply cannot say.

 I anticipate your lipstick wisdom, happily.